This is my Journey and what brought me to Career and Life Coaching.

 My career also struggled with months of working on my resume to interview after interview, moving from project to project but never really settling into any one company that seemed to fit.
 I really needed a confidant or mentor but I didn't have anyone to turn to for help in my professional life or personal.
 Throughout this time, I also dealt with the suicide of my father and the passing of my mother to cancer.

 I went from thriving to barerly surviving.
 With my confidence plummeted and struggling with chronic fatigue and depression, I turned to God as a reference for how to fulfill my dream of having a loving, healthy and supportive family.
 Two years later I remarried the man of my dreams, Ron Allen and had a beautiful daughter.
 Together we developed ourselves professionally as freelance project managers and consultants working with a plethora of companies in the Pacific Northwest such as Microsoft and Boeing.

-Our dreams soon expanded to the creative realm and now we own a business called The StoryMakers which offers photo/video production and coaching.
+Our dreams soon expanded to the creative realm and now we own a creative agency called The StoryMakers which offers content creation, coaching and social media.
 Our mission is to help businesses and individuals express themselves in creative and meaningful ways.
-My husband is the photographer and videographer while I manage the operations and coaching.
+My husband is the photographer and videographer while I manage the operations and coaching portions.

 My love for working with young people which was first sparked in the Peace Corps, has carried over to my current profession.
-I'm excited and committed to working with millennials.
+I'm excited and committed to working with millennials and open minded individual.
 You are trying to find your place in the world and are often times in the beginning phase of your careers.
 You are struggling just like I did at your age.
 But you don't have to do it alone.
 I see it as an honor to be there to help shape your future during this critical time when your are making decisions about life purpose, struggling with getting your careers off the ground , self-confidence, relationships and wondering how God can help.
 Being your Career and Life Coach is where I'm most at home, this is my purpose.